 The database system in DermaCompass intelligently processes each search, leading to the clinically most relevant result.

-The applications content is organized in a thorough index of illness.
+The application's content is organized in a thorough index of dermatological conditions.
 Browse categories and thematic units in a nesting system.

 DermaCompass contains high-resolution, validated images for all diagnoses.
 After making a differential diagnosis, the images of the diseases can be compared to facilitate decision-making.